Max Muncy Preview, Player Props: Dodgers vs. Marlins

-Max Muncy -- batting .316 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Miami Marlins, with JT Chargois on the mound, on September 6 at 6:40 PM ET.
+On Thursday, Max Muncy (.595 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Braves.
+He had a hitless showing in his most recent game (0-for-4) against the Marlins.

 Max Muncy Game Info & Props vs. the Marlins